 What do you get a person who has it all?
 Their very own private island, of course.
 This is exactly what many among the rich and the famous thought and they got themselves a private island as a special gift.
 Perhaps the ultimate symbol of wealth and success, owning a whole, separate piece of land exclusively for you sends a strong signal to the world that your money can buy you almost anything – and it also offers you some much-desired peace of mind and relaxation.
-It does help that usually these private islands are in exotic places, with turquoise sea waters and a mythical number of sunny and warm days every year.
+It does help that usually, these private islands are in exotic places, with turquoise sea waters and a mythical number of sunny and warm days every year.
 But is this indulgence really so exclusive?
 We take a look at the most prestigious – and expensive – private islands and then venture to guess how we could get ourselves one.
 Or at least the illusion of owning one!

 The World’s Most Expensive Private Island

 The most expensive private island in the world belongs hands down to Larry Ellison, co-founder and CTO (formerly also CEO) of Oracle, a multinational computer software company that specializes in databases.
-According to Betway Casino’s billionaires list, where Ellison features in the top 10 with a fortune of $58.5 billion, he went from millionaire at 42 to billionaire in just 7 years when he was still one year away from being 50.
-He is very well-known for his lavish lifestyle, including purchasing luxurious homes, racing yachts and a love for extreme sports – all of which were made into a book published by Harper Collins Publishers in 2003, aptly titled The Difference Between God and Larry Ellison *God Doesn’t Think He’s Larry Ellison.
+According to Betway Casino’s billionaires’ list, where Ellison features in the top 10 with a fortune of $58.5 billion, he went from millionaire at 42 to billionaire in just 7 years when he was still one year away from being 50.
+He is very well known for his lavish lifestyle, including purchasing luxurious homes, racing yachts, and a love for extreme sports – all of which were made into a book published by Harper Collins Publishers in 2003, aptly titled The Difference Between God and Larry Ellison *God Doesn’t Think He’s Larry Ellison.

 With this sort of résumé, it could be none other than him that currently holds the top spot in terms of expensive private islands.
 The tech tycoon bought the Lanai Island in Hawaii in 2012 for $300 million – which got him a 98% share, while the State of Hawaii and private individuals still own the remaining frugal 2%.
-While, technically, he does not own all of the island, he does own roughly 90,000 acres, a whole town with 3,200 residents and a golf course on which every hole has its own ocean view – Bill Gates reportedly enjoyed it so much that he had his wedding ceremony at the 17th hole.
+While, technically, he does not own all of the islands, he does own roughly 90,000 acres, a whole town with 3,200 residents and a golf course on which every hole has its own ocean view – Bill Gates reportedly enjoyed it so much that he had his wedding ceremony at the 17th hole.

 Eager to get a taste of that life?
 Ellison’s island is home to two resorts in the Four Seasons family.
-For a mere $21,000, you can get a night at their penthouse suite, featuring three bedrooms, an all-around view to the ocean, and a TV screen that drops down from the ceiling.
-You can also get a good look at the Polynesian artworks that decorate the resort, valued at millions of dollars, enjoy a walk around the native botanical gardens, stop to marvel at the waterfalls and koi ponds, or play golf, of course.
+For a mere $21,000, you can get a night at their penthouse suite, featuring three bedrooms, an all-around view of the ocean, and a TV screen that drops down from the ceiling.
+You can also get a good look at the Polynesian artworks that decorate the resort, valued at millions of dollars, enjoy a walk around the native botanical gardens, stop to marvel at the waterfalls and koi ponds or play golf, of course.
 If you like to venture outside of the resort facilities, you can sign up for a horseback tour of the island or take to the skies for flying lessons and sightseeing from above at $1,600 – sounds like a bargain, really.

 How to Get a Taste of Island Ownership – for Life or for a Night